ron253/Twitter-Scraper/README.md

 **About** <br />

-This code is used for extracting flu-related tweets from twitter.
+Developed a twitter scraper to extract flu-related tweets to feed into an LSTM model.

 **Installation** <br/>
 Use any IDE/editor of your choice.